Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from drug addiction.

 - Join a support group within your community and/or attend Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings.
 The more support that you have, the greater chance you will have at sustaining sobriety.
 Additionally, engaging in these types of supports, you will be surrounded by other individuals who have experienced situations that are similar to your own, which can help eliminate feelings of isolation.

 - Seek out a sponsor who you feel comfortable with and who you believe you can trust.
-Keep in regular contact with this individual so that he or she can help you deal with stresses and hold you accountable to your goal to resist temptations.
+Keep in regular contact with this individual so that they can help you deal with stresses and hold you accountable to your goal to resist temptations.

 - Consistently practice the coping skills that you developed while in treatment.